Gordon Brown

 Following Blair's resignation in 2007, Brown was elected unopposed to succeed him as prime minister and party leader.
 The party continued as New Labour, though Brown's style of government differed from Blair's.
 He remained committed to close ties with the United States and to the war in Iraq, although he established an inquiry into the reasons for Britain's participation in the conflict.
 Brown's government introduced rescue packages to keep banks afloat during the 2008 financial crisis, and so national debt increased.
 The government took majority shareholdings in Northern Rock and Royal Bank of Scotland, which had experienced severe financial difficulties, and injected public money into other banks.
 In 2008, Brown's government passed the world's first Climate Change Act, and he also introduced the Equality Act 2010.
-Despite poll rises just after Brown became prime minister, when he failed to call a snap election in 2007, his popularity fell and Labour's popularity declined with the Great Recession.
+Despite a poll boost just after Brown became prime minister, his popularity fell after he failed to call a snap election in 2007, and Labour's popularity declined with the Great Recession.
 Labour lost 91 seats in the 2010 general election, resulting in a hung parliament in which the Conservative Party won the most seats.
 After the Conservatives formed a coalition government with the Liberal Democrats, Brown was succeeded as prime minister by Conservative leader David Cameron, and as Labour leader by Ed Miliband.

 After leaving office, Brown returned to the backbenches, continuing to serve as MP for Kirkcaldy and Cowdenbeath until he gave up his seat in 2015.
-He has since made occasional political interventions and has published political-themed books.
+He has since made occasional political interventions and has published politically themed books.
 Brown played a prominent role in the campaign to maintain the union during the 2014 Scottish independence referendum, and he wrote a report on devolution in 2022 for Labour leader Keir Starmer.
 Brown has served as the United Nations Special Envoy for Global Education, as well as the World Health Organization's Ambassador for Global Health Financing.
 He was awarded the Order of the Companions of Honour by King Charles III in the 2024 Birthday Honours for public and charitable services in the UK and abroad.
 As chancellor, Brown had high approval ratings; a poll of political scientists rated him the most successful post-war chancellor in terms of economic stability, working independently from the prime minister and leaving a lasting legacy on the British economy.
 His premiership has been viewed less favourably; although public opinion of Brown has improved since he left office, his premiership has been viewed as average in historical rankings and public opinion of British prime ministers.